 - Then choose which room your Echo device will be in.
 This will help you group your Alexa devices later.

 - Next, choose whether you want to set up a voice ID.
 This will allow Alexa to learn the sound of your voice, so each member of your household will get personalized results.
-For example, you can add an event to your calendar, listen to your saved playlists on Amazon Music, and more.
+For example, each family member would be able to add an event to their own calendar, listen to saved playlists on their own Spotify account, and more.

 - Then enter your address.
 This will allow Alexa to give you personalized results for weather, traffic, and more.
 If you don’t see your address listed, tap Enter New Address and fill out your information.
 Then select Continue.